OtherLife.co presents

 Our promise

-Build your platform, design your research agenda, connect with peers, and build an original body of work.
+Build a platform, design a research agenda, connect with peers, and build an original body of work.

 Intellectual life is exiting institutions for greater freedom and reach on the internet, but nobody's written the playbook—until now.